getgrav/grav-learn/pages/17/06.forms/02.forms/doc.md

 To get an understanding of how the **Form** plugin works, let's start by going over how to create a simple form.

+> [!TIP]
-!!!!
-With **Form 2.0** release, it is now required to pass the **name of the form** as a hidden field.
+> With **Form 2.0** release, it is now required to pass the **name of the form** as a hidden field.
 If you are using the form-plugin-provided `forms.html.twig`, this is handled automatically, however, if you have overridden the default `forms.html.twig` in your theme or plugin, you should manually add `{% include "forms/fields/formname/formname.html.twig" %}` in your form-rendering Twig file.

 ## Create a simple single form